 Data governance is the planning, oversight, and control over management of data and the use of data and data-related resources, and the development and implementation of policies and decision rights over the use of data.
-It is the foundational component of an enterprise data management or enterprise information management program
+It is the foundational component of an enterprise data management or enterprise information management program.

 Data governance is not information technology (IT) governance.
 IT governance makes decisions about IT investments, the IT application portfolio, and the IT project portfolio.
 Data governance is focused exclusively on the management of data and information assets.
 Some enterprise issues can require the inclusion of data governance and IT governance professionals and practices (e.g., information security and privacy).

 Data governance encompasses the people, corporate processes and procedures that ensure that organizations can deliver data value, data quality improvement, develop and maintain data and its metadata, and provide availability of the right data at the right time to the right people in the right format.
 Therefore, data governance can be seen as building standards and requirements for the collection, identification, storage, and usage of the asset called “data.”
-It is a long-term process and a successful, sustained governance program does not happen overnight.
+It is a long-term process; a successful, sustained data governance program does not happen overnight.

-According to the DAMA Data Management Body of Knowledge (DAMA-DMBOK©), fundamentally, all data governance programs share the same goals:
+Fundamentally, all data governance programs share the same goals:

 - Enable effective and secure decision making concerning the management of data and information resources

 - Reduce operational friction caused by a lack of governance of data and process at all levels of an organization

 - Train management and staff to adopt and implement common approaches to data management